Do people with cerebral palsy have an increased risk of hip dislocation?

 It’s important to understand that spasticity will return in about 3-6 months.

 The best way to ensure long-term spasticity relief is to take advantage of the reduced muscle tone while using Botox and pursue intensive physical therapy.
+Great improvements can be made while under the effects of Botox, and these improvements can carry over even once the medication has worn off.

 Like Botox, they provide temporary spasticity relief.
-When taken in pill-form, muscle relaxants last several hours but may need to be taken multiple times a day.
+When taken in pill form, muscle relaxants last several hours but may need to be taken multiple times a day.

 Your child’s doctor will likely only recommend surgery for your child’s hip problems if all other management interventions prove ineffective.